-kneat.com, inc. (the "Company" or "kneat.com" or "Kneat"), was incorporated on December 12, 2013 under the laws of the Canada Business Corporations Act.
-On June 27, 2016, the Company completed a transaction with Kneat Solutions Limited whereby kneat.com acquired 100% of the issued and outstanding ordinary shares of Kneat Solutions Limited by way of a scheme of arrangement in Ireland.
+kneat.com was incorporated on December 12, 2013 under the laws of the Canada Business Corporations Act.
+On June 27, 2016, the Company completed a transaction with Fortune Bay Corp. and Kneat Solutions Limited whereby kneat.com spun out its resource properties to Fortune Bay Corp. and acquired 100% of the issued and outstanding shares of Kneat Solutions Limited by way of a scheme of arrangement in Ireland (the "Transaction").
 The Company commenced trading on the TSX Venture Exchange as kneat.com on July 5, 2016 under the symbol KSI. kneat.com's head office is located at Unit 7, Castletroy Park Business Centre, Castletroy, Limerick, Ireland.
-The registered office of kneat.com is located at Suite 2001, 1969 Upper Water Street, Halifax, Nova Scotia, Canada, B3J 3R7.
+The registered office of kneat.com is located at Suite 2001, 1969 Upper Water Street, Halifax, Nova Scotia, Canada B3J 3R7.